Codasip/SweRV-Support-Package-free/README.md

 2. do I need to work with the FPGA board attached via USB to my host ?
 3. do I need my favourite shell environment setup inside the container ?

 Standard sspuser has got UID:GID 1000:1000.
-This can introduce some permissions problem or collisions in case you want to use mounted disk drive from your host or from the NAS.
+This can introduce some problems with permissions or collisions in case you want to use mounted disk drive from your host or from the NAS.
 It is an advantage to create specific user with the desired UID:GID inside the container to avoid this problem.

-Read/Write acces to the FPGA board attached to your host via USB is  granted to root:root by default.
+Read/Write access to the FPGA board attached to your host via USB is  granted to root:root by default.
 It means container default user `sspuser` will not be able to write (program) your FPGA.
 Note that the container does not support hot plug.
 Therefore you have to write rule file allowing user access for the UDEV daemon and then start your docker container to see the desired effect.

-To get your favourite shell environment you have to source your prefered setup file(s) inside the container.
+To get your favourite shell environment you have to source your preferred setup file(s) inside the container.

 As can be seen, you may need to start container several times.
 Therefore it is desired to automate container initialization as much as possible.
 This can be achieved e.g. by uploading and executing your shell scripts.